MashaWaleed/STM-Pod-BareMetal/README.md

 # Welcome To Masha Pod :)
-## Your Fully DIY BareMetal Music Player based on ARM.
+## Your Fully DIY BareMetal Music Player based on ARM, Utilizing Free RTOS.

 ## Some photos